 The whole Von Tussle family takes this to ridiculously extreme levels in the original 1988 film.
 Tracy and (especially) Edna have their moments there too, in stark contrast to the kind people they are in the musical and 2007 film.

 The Makeover: Tracy and Edna get one in "Welcome to the Sixties"; Tracy gets another when she crashes the beauty contest.

 Penny gets one in the finale as well, and Edna comes out of the Hairspray Can in the musical with clothing she made herself.

-Mighty Whitey: in the 2007 film, the fact that Tracy, a white high school girl obsessed with dancing who has no real understanding of the sociopolitical scene or the importance of integration - she spends all day at school sleeping and has no knowledge of American history either - comes up with the idea to do a "march" to save the 'Negro Day' TV show while all the black people who have been fighting and striving to make a difference just stand around accepting being forced out from TV, is a little painful.
-A little white girl with limited social awareness who adopts 'Negro dancing' and leads them to save their show...
-Please make way for the Unfortunate Implications.
+Mighty Whitey: in the 2007 film, the fact that Tracy, a white high school girl obsessed with dancing who has no real understanding of the sociopolitical scene or the importance of integration - she spends all day at school sleeping and has no knowledge of American history either - comes up with the idea to do a "march" to save the 'Negro Day' TV show while all the black people who have been fighting and striving to make a difference just stand around accepting being forced out from TV.
+A little white girl with limited social awareness who adopts 'Negro dancing' and leads them to save their show..

 Morning Routine: The 2007 movie starts with one.
 The musical too, but in less detail.